Jeremy Collins

-Jeremy Collins is a firefighter from Foxborough, Massachusetts.
+Jeremy Collins is an American firefighter and reality TV star from Foxborough, Massachusetts.
 He is the winner of Survivor: Cambodia, and had previously placed tenth on Survivor: San Juan del Sur, where he competed alongside his wife, Val.
 He finished in eighth place in Survivor: Winners at War.

 Survivor

 San Juan del Sur

 For Survivor's 29th season, Collins arrived to play the game with his wife Val.
 However, the next day they were split into different tribes.
 He was designated to Hunahpu; she was assigned to Coyopa.
 When he volunteered to participate in the first hero duel, he did not know who his opponent was going to be.
 To his surprise, his opponent ended up being Val.
 He won the duel, sending Val to Exile Island.
 She ended up becoming the second person voted out, much to his chagrin.
 Despite being in a dysfunctional tribe, Hunahpu dominated in challenges.
 After the tribe swap Collins remained on Hunahpu with his allies Natalie Anderson and Julie McGee.
 Despite his alliance being outnumbered by the alliance of Josh Canfield, Reed Kelly, Alec Christy, and Wes Nale, the new Hunahpu tribe avoided going to tribal council by winning the remaining immunity challenges.

 After the tribes merged, Collins was targeted by the rival alliance for being a physical threat.
 However, McGee ended up quitting, which saved him from elimination, and afterwards he won the second individual immunity challenge.
 However, after Reed Kelly found Keith Nale's hidden immunity idol in his bag, Collins confronted Jon Misch about his possession of an idol, which Misch denied.
 This resulted in Misch convincing Baylor Wilson, Missy Payne, Jaclyn Schultz and Reed Kelly to blindside Collins, which they successfully did.
 He placed tenth overall and became the second jury member.
 At the Final Tribal Council, Collins made a speech advocating for Anderson, praising her as the best player of the season.
 Collins voted for his former ally Anderson to win, which she did in a 5–2–1 vote.